Dyatlov Pass - The Two Why's and Answers for Both

 Teodora Hadjiyska, co-author of the book, “1079–The Overwhelming Force of Dyatlov Pass,” said in 2018 on her dyatlovpass.com forum,

-My copy of Teddy’s book.
+means anymore.”
+My copy of

-Photo of Teodora beside Dyatlov memorial, dyatlovpass dot com
+Teodora beside Dyatlov memorial, dyatlovpass dot com

 Teddy, as she’s generally known, seems to have grown weary of the case, and who can blame her?
 Treks to Russia to interview the players, delving into archives, crafting a book, giving interviews herself, and baby-sitting forum dwellers… it’s enough to make anyone exhausted and jaded and lost in the miasma that is the Dyatlov Pass incident, when nine cross-country skiers lost their lives in a quest to reach Russia’s highest tourism honor in 1959.